Patrick-Dougherty/patrick-dougherty.github.com/location_and_hours/index.md

 I share my counseling space with Carol Foltz who runs a career counseling service called <a href="http://seattlecareercounselingcoach.com/">Career Pathways</a>.
 I highly recommend her services for individuals looking at a possible career transition, and refer my clients to her for more directed services on that subject.

-Parking on Fridays: Street parking, or park in the "Career Pathways" spot in the rear parking lot off the alleyway from Louisa St.
+Parking on Fridays: Street parking, or park in the "Career Pathways" spot in the rear parking lot off the alleyway from Louisa St. <br>
 Parking on Saturdays: 1st floor parking lot off Eastlake is 1st Come, First Serve on Saturdays.

 <address>